-- A student must have submitted an application to Fraser Academy prior to applying for bursary assistance.
+- A prospective student must have applied to Fraser Academy prior to applying separately for bursary assistance.

-- Applications are submitted to and processed by an independent third-party, Apple Financial.
+- Bursary assistance applications are submitted to, and processed by, an independent third-party, Apple Financial – Apply Now.

 - A blind, case by case needs-based analysis guides the bursary committee in its decision making process.
 Information provided in each bursary application is kept strictly confidential.

-- Should your child be accepted to Fraser Academy, you will be notified of your financial aid award at the time of acceptance.
+- Existing students will be notified by Spring Break 2022.
+Should your child be accepted to Fraser Academy, you will be notified of your financial aid award at the time of acceptance.